typehut/eslint-plugin/docs/rules/func-style.md

 > - ⭐️ This rule is included in `plugin:@typehut/recommended` preset.
 > - ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-> enforce consistent use of `function` declarations or expressions
->
-> - ⭐️ This rule is included in `plugin:@typehut/recommended` preset.
-> - ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-> enforce consistent use of `function` declarations or expressions
->
-> - ⭐️ This rule is included in `plugin:@typehut/recommended` preset.

 The built-in func-style rule do not enforce arrow function expressions.
 It is also impossible to force a different style only in the top-level context.

 This rule can have three styles of arrow, declaration, and expression in the top-level and below context!